carlatl/atlantean_sys7_ipr/README.md

 Atlantean offers commercial licences in the following forms:

 • Field-of-Use Licences
 For customers requiring SYS6/7 exclusively or non-exclusively in a defined business domain.
+The following exclusive licenses are not available:
+- Home Healthcare
+- Automated Vending of Restricted Products
+- Sports Gaming
+- Dating

 • Deployment-Based Licences
 For customers operating SYS6/7-powered products in multiple environments or locations.